-The Mentor Link program is a forum for interested mentors to list their areas of expertise and the types of mentorship they’re willing to take on.
+The Network Link program (formerly the Mentor Link program) is a forum for interested farmer mentors, service providers, or membership organizations to list their areas of expertise and the types of mentorship or services they’re willing to take on.
 This means that you can find someone who has experience in the exact areas where you need help and you can engage with them on any number of levels.

-In the application that mentors fill out, they are asked to state their preferred types of mentorship arrangements.
+In the application that farmer mentors, service providers, and membership organizations fill out, they are asked to state their preferred types of mentorship or services arrangements.
 These include:

 - Event hosting: This is a more open form of mentorship that means that the mentor may be open to having groups of beginning farmers for events or learning opportunities on the farm.

 - Email or phone consultations: This is a fairly low commitment form of mentorship and means that the mentor is open to you contacting them with specific questions from time to time.